François Chouteau: The Father of Kansas City

 Born to an influential, French-American, fur-trading family, François Chouteau was destined for distinction.
 His grandfather, Pierre de Laclede Liguest, and his uncle, Auguste Chouteau, were the founders of St. Louis, Missouri.
 His father, Jean “Pierre” Chouteau, was the founder of the Missouri Fur Company and was one of the wealthiest residents of St. Louis.
 His father was also the U.S. Agent for Indian Affairs west of the Mississippi, appointed by President Thomas Jefferson.
 As an agent, Pierre spent considerable time with the Osage Indians, learning their language, customs, and culture.
 It is likely that, as a boy, François spent time among the Osage as well at the Chouteau trading post on the Marais de Cygne.

 As a young man venturing out on his own, François and his bride, Berenice, spent their honeymoon traveling up the Missouri River by boat in search of a suitable site for a trading post.
 They found one just east of present-day Kansas City.
-By the spring of 1821, they had established a fur-trading post north of the river on Randolph Bluff—the first permanent European-American trading post on the Missouri River.
+By the spring of 1821, they had established a fur-trading post north of the river on Randolph Bluff—the first permanent European-American trading post in the area.
 After a flood in 1826, however, the post was rebuilt on higher ground near the intersection of the river and Troost and called Chouteau's Landing.

 François Chouteau died in 1838 at the age of 41.
 At the time of his death, only “West Port” had been developed; the “Town of Kansas” would not be incorporated for 12 more years.
 Nonetheless, in recognition of his early settlement and development of commerce in the area, François Chouteau is known as the "Father of Kansas City."